zembutsu/docs.docker.jp/engine/reference/commandline/network_ls.rst

 .. code-block:: bash

    $ docker network ls --filter id=63d1ff1f77b07ca51070a8c227e962238358bd310bde1529cf62e6c307ade161
-   NETWORK ID          NAME                DRIVER 63d1ff1f77b0        dev                 bridge
+   NETWORK ID          NAME                DRIVER           SCOPE 63d1ff1f77b0        dev                 bridge           local

 ..
 You can also filter for a substring in an ID as this shows: